happybono/SonataSmooth/README.md

 - Binomial Average : Recomputes a fresh binomial coefficient row for the truncated W (NOT a slice of the full 2r + 1 row) ensuring proper central weighting.
 - Weighted Median : Uses a recomputed binomial coefficient vector for truncated W, then performs weighted median over strictly in-range values.
 - Gaussian : Recomputes a Gaussian kernel of length W with σ = W / 6.0 and normalizes; avoids distortion from padding.
-- Savitzky–Golay (Smoothing or Derivative) : Attempts to retain full intended window size (2r + 1) by shifting window left / right when near boundaries.
+- Savitzky-Golay (Smoothing or Derivative) : Attempts to retain full intended window size (2r + 1) by shifting window left / right when near boundaries.
 If the dataset cannot supply full support, effective polynomial order is clamped : effPoly = min(polyOrder, W - 1).
 Asymmetric coefficients are generated via least‑squares on the shifted grid (left / right adjusted so i + right ≤ n − 1) and cached for performance.

-When the Savitzky–Golay method is selected (radio button checked), the boundary method is automatically switched to Adaptive to enable asymmetric window logic and derivative edge stability.
+When the Savitzky-Golay method is selected (radio button checked), the boundary method is automatically switched to Adaptive to enable asymmetric window logic and derivative edge stability.

 ## Features & Algorithms
 ### 1. Initialization & Input Processing